M-Bahy/bluesky-bot-maker/README.md

 # Bahy Bot Maker

-This is a warper for the [BlueSky Python SDK](https://atproto.blue/en/latest/)
+This is a wrapper for the [BlueSky Python SDK](https://atproto.blue/en/latest/)

 ⚠️ This package is still under development

 ⚠️ It is **HIGHLY** recommended to install this package in a **NEW** python virtual environment to avoid package conflicts

+## Download
+- package can be downloadeed from [here](https://pypi.org/project/bahy-bot-maker/)

 ## TODO
 - Write a README 😅